-We are working toward a stronger more versatile Church by calling all, disciples to glorify Jesus that the Holy Spirit would be ushered in.
-We seek partnerships to form catalysts for a new generation of leaders to master, to teach and to lead evangelism and apologetic ministries among congregations.
-We seek to adapt, improvise, and thrive in the shifting cultural context here in the United States: 1) the declining Judeo-Christian orientation; 2) the expanding religious diversity exceeding most other countries; 3) the increasing numbers of non-Christian Diasporas; 4) the diminishing confidence in religious institutions trending downward.
+Goals.
+To collaborate with like-minded organizations and individuals to set the conditions for a stronger more versatile Church.
+We seek partnerships to act as catalysts for a new generation of leaders to master, to teach and to lead evangelism and apologetic ministries among congregations.
+We strive to adapt, improvise, and thrive in the shifting cultural context here in the United States characterized by the diminishing Judeo-Christian orientation; the growing religious diversity; rapidly growing segments self-identifying as non-Christians; and immigrant populations growing exponentially in U.S. cities.

 Mission.
 To discover, develop, and deliver innovative evangelism approaches to congregations in order to grow churches numerically and faithfully

 - To begin a movement in which over 270 seminaries and Christian theological graduate schools offer training in practical evangelism

 - Help convince the critical mass of emerging Church Leaders of the primacy of evangelism in all they do and say.

 - Develop, document and deliver evangelism approaches for use by seminaries, denominations and local churches